A Characterization of Multioutput Learnability

 For any bitstring $b \in \{0, 1\}^T$, let $\phi: \{t: b_t = 1\} \rightarrow \text{im}(\mathcal{G}^{\alpha})$ denote a function mapping time points where $b_t = 1$ to elements in the discretized image space $\text{im}(\mathcal{G}^{\alpha})$.
 Let $\Phi_b: (\text{im}(\mathcal{G}^{\alpha}))^{\{t: b_t = 1\}}$ denote all such functions $\phi$.
 For every $g \in \mathcal{G}$, let $\phi_b^g \in \Phi_b$ be the mapping such that for all $t \in \{t: b_t = 1\}$, $\phi_b^g(t) = g^{\alpha}(\mathcal{T}_{t}(\sigma_{<t}))$.
 Let $|b| = |\{t: b_t = 1\}|$.
 For every $b \in \{0, 1\}^T$ and $\phi \in \Phi_b$, define an Expert $E_{b, \phi}$.
 Expert $E_{b, \phi}$, formally presented in Algorithm \ref{alg:expert_contrad}, uses $\mathcal{A}$ to make predictions in each round.
 However, $E_{b, \phi}$ only updates $\mathcal{A}$ on those rounds where $b_t = 1$, using $\phi$ to produce a labeled instance $(\mathcal{T}_{t}(\sigma_{<t}), \phi(t))$.
 For every $b \in \{0, 1\}^T$, let $\mathcal{E}_b = \bigcup_{\phi \in \Phi_b} \{E_{b, \phi}\}$ denote the set of all Experts parameterized by functions $\phi \in \Phi_b$.
 If $b$ is the all zeros bitstring, then $\mathcal{E}_b$ is empty.
 Therefore, we actually define $\mathcal{E}_b = \{E_0\} \cup \bigcup_{\phi \in \Phi_b} \{E_{b, \phi}\}$, where $E_0$ is the expert that never updates $\mathcal{A}$.
 Note that $1 \leq |\mathcal{E}_b| \leq (\frac{2}{\alpha})^{|b|}$.

-With this notation in hand, we are now ready to present Algorithm \ref{alg:onlcontrad}, our main online learner $\mathcal{Q}$ for $\mathcal{H}$ w.r.t.\ 0-1 loss.
+With this notation in hand, we are now ready to present Algorithm \ref{alg:onlcontrad}, our main online learner $\mathcal{Q}$ for $\mathcal{H}$ with respect to 0-1 loss.
 The analysis is similar to the one before, but we include it below for completeness sake.

 Our goal now is to show that $\mathcal{Q}$ enjoys sublinear expected regret.
 There are three main sources of randomness: the randomness involved in sampling $B$, the internal randomness of each independent copy of the online learner $\mathcal{A}$, and the internal randomness of REWA.
 Let $B, A$ and $P$ denote the random variable associated with these sources of randomness respectively.
 By construction, $A, B$, and $P$ are independent.